Dental Implant Placement

 Dental Implant Preparation

-Dr. Dennison begins with making a cut into the gum tissue.
+Your doctor begins with making a cut into the gum tissue.
 This is to expose the bone where the dental implant is to be placed.
-If he finds that there is insufficient bone, he is able to graft bone before continuing the procedure.
-With healthy bone established, Dr. Dennison uses a specialized drill to create the space in the bone to receive the dental implant.
+If they find that there is insufficient bone, they are able to graft bone before continuing the procedure.
+With healthy bone established, your doctor uses a specialized drill to create the space in the bone to receive the dental implant.

 Dental Implant Placement

-With the bone prepared, Dr. Dennison places the titanium implant directly into the bone and then the gum tissue is sutured closed.
+With the bone prepared, your doctor places the titanium implant directly into the bone and then the gum tissue is sutured closed.

-With your gum tissue now healed, Dr. Dennison will place a post onto the implant.
-This post will allow him to attach a dental crown onto the implant.
+With your gum tissue now healed, your doctor will place a post onto the implant.
+This post will allow them to attach a dental crown onto the implant.
 Your new dental crown is created and colored to match your existing teeth.
-Dr. Dennison will slip the crown onto the post and cement it into place.
+Your doctor will slip the crown onto the post and cement it into place.
 The completed work is a tooth that looks like your natural teeth and blends into place.

 Implants can be used to act as a base for overdentures and as a base for attaching dental bridges.
-Dr. Dennison can discuss these options with you and help you decide what is the best fit for your situation.
+Dr. Dennison and Dr. Di Matteo can discuss these options with you and help you decide what is the best fit for your situation.

 Patients who smoke may not find dental implants to be the best option.
 The healing time for oral surgery in patients who smoke is considerably longer and may affect the overall strength of the implant.
-Dr. Dennison will have to review this situation before proceeding.
+Dr. Dennison or Dr. Di Matteo will have to review this situation before proceeding.
 Studies have found that the failure rate is higher in smokers.

 Caring for your new dental post is no different than caring for your natural teeth.
 We want to lessen the instance of infection, as we do when caring for your teeth and gums.
 Proper brushing and flossing to decrease bacteria will maximize the longevity of your new dental implant.